 Course Evaluations Participants are regularly asked to complete an emailed evaluation form.
 Summaries of the responses are sent to tutors and the Director will contact them to discuss any evaluations that may give cause for concern (or celebration).

 Tutor Pay Tutors are employed under the Adult and Community Education (ACE) Staff in Schools’ Collective Agreement.
-Tutors who have fewer than 200 hours’ experience tutoring groups of adults are paid $30.03 per hour (plus holiday pay of 8%, if they are not contractors), while those with over 200 hours’ experience receive $39.88 per hour (plus holiday pay).
+Tutors who have fewer than 200 hours’ experience tutoring groups of adults are paid $30.69 per hour, while those with over 200 hours’ experience receive $40.76 per hour (plus holiday pay of 8%, if they are not contractors).
 Please note that payment is made for teaching (contact) time only – no payment is made for planning and preparation, or illness – and is made at the end of each course.

 What else do we offer our tutors?